 Swing Trading Differs from Day Trading

-At this point, you might be thinking that swing trading sounds a lot like day trading.
+At this point, you might think swing trading sounds a lot like day trading.
 While they use similar indicators, they are distinct from one another.

-Swing traders can more passively monitor the markets because generally, the swings in price that they hope to capitalize on occur over a longer period than a single day.
+Swing traders can more passively monitor the markets because, generally, the swings in price that they hope to capitalise on occur over a longer period than a single day.

-As mentioned above, swing traders use a combination of technical and fundamental analysis strategies, though there is sometimes more emphasis placed on the technical indicators.
+As mentioned above, swing traders use a combination of technical and fundamental analysis strategies, though sometimes more emphasis is placed on the technical indicators.